RN Submarine Museum

 Just a short ferry trip, or waterbus trip in summer, across Portsmouth Harbour, is the Royal Navy Submarine Museum at Haslar in Gosport.

-The museum houses a unique collection of submarines HMS Alliance, Holland I and X24 as well as extensive exhibitions of Royal Navy submarine equipment, artefacts, information and personal accounts of submariners.
+The museum houses a unique collection of submarines HMS Alliance, Holland I the Royal Navy's very first submarine and X24 midget submarine, as well as extensive exhibitions of Royal Navy submarine equipment, artefacts, information and personal accounts of submariners.

 The tours of HMS Alliance, which last approximately 40 minutes, are conducted by ex submariners who are extremely knowledgeable about the submarine and the conditions living and working aboard the boat, a whole host of technical and operational aspects are explained as well as interesting anecdotes and stories.